 Taxshila Model

-Research Introduction: The Taxshila Model
+🏫 Research Introduction: Taxshila Model School System

 The Taxshila Model represents a groundbreaking shift in the paradigm of education.
 This is rooted in the ancient legacy of Takshashila, one of the world's earliest centers of learning.
 This modern knowledge transfer framework reimagines schooling through the lens of neuroscience, motor science and personalized learnography, aiming to cultivate real-time and skill-based learning environments.